rsibanez89/simple-post-messages-sails/README.md

 	</div>
 	```

-5. Now we have to define the 'messages' variable, so go to the "api/controllers/HomepageController.js" and modify the index function
+5. Now we have to define the **messages** variable, so go to the "api/controllers/HomepageController.js" and modify the index function

 	```js
 	index: function(req, res, next) {